cespare/discoball/README.md

 `discoball` is a tool to filter streams and colorize patterns.
 It functions somewhat like `egrep --color`, except that it can highlight multiple patterns (in different colors).
 Patterns are arbitrary ruby regexes that are matched against the entire line.
-If the regex contains groupd, only the first group's match text is highlighted.
+If the regex contains groups, only the first group's match text is highlighted.

 Usage